 - Methodology (including human subjects permission application, if appropriate)

 - Bibliography (references for the prospectus and a tentative list of references to be consulted for the study)

 The prospectus should be submitted within six months of the student's admission to candidacy.
-It is best to submit the prospectus between September 1 and April 15 for formal consideration by the dissertation committee.
+If a student does not submit his or her prospectus within six months, the student should consult with their advisor and determine a timeline for completion.
+It is best to submit the prospectus between September 1 and May 15 for formal consideration by the dissertation committee.

 A student's doctoral dissertation must represent original and significant scholarly inquiry.
 It is expected that the student will arrange to meet regularly with her or his dissertation adviser and several times with the entire dissertation committee during the process of researching and writing the dissertation.
 In addition, doctoral dissertations should conform to the "Guidelines for Preparing a Thesis or Dissertation" found in the Graduate School Student Handbook or at http://binghamton.edu/grad-school/

 The student must submit a Declaration of Candidacy for a Graduate Degree form to the Graduate School Office by the required deadline in the semester the dissertation will be completed.

 Members of the dissertation committee serve on the examination (dissertation defense) committee.
 The dissertation adviser typically serves as examination chair.
 The vice provost for graduate studies and teaching adds an outside examiner from elsewhere on campus to represent the faculty of the Graduate School.
 The GSE recommends that the student should submit the dissertation to the committee at least two months before the final oral defense.
 For specific information on the dissertation defense process, consult the Graduate School Student Handbook.

 The Edgar W. Couper Endowment Fund for Educational Excellence provides Couper Fellowships annually to one or more full-time students in GSE's doctoral program in Educational Theory and Practice and supports the annual Couper Lecture.